okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 The first step in delivering your SCIM integration is preparing a SCIM-compliant API server to host your SCIM service.

-Okta supports lifecycle provisioning through version 2.0 and version 1.1 of the SCIM protocol.
+Okta supports lifecycle provisioning using either Version 2.0 and Version 1.1 of the SCIM protocol.

 If your service already supports the SCIM protocol, it is important that you review the Okta SCIM reference documentation to understand the specifics of how Okta implements the SCIM protocol: